mgierlasinski/MagicGradients/README.md

 </magic:GradientView>
 ```

-Or style from CSS stylesheet:
+Styling from CSS stylesheet is also possible:

 ``` xml
 <magic:GradientView StyleClass="myGradient" />